CityOfZion/neon-wallet/releases/alpha.md

 # Neon Wallet alpha release

-Neon wallet is a light wallet that allows you to interact with assets on the Neo blockchain without waiting to sync all chain data locally to your machine.
+Neon wallet is a desktop light wallet that allows you to interact with assets on the Neo blockchain without waiting to sync all chain data locally to your machine.

 ![wallet](/wallet.png)